Skip to content

 Description

-Studies have shown that offering a (progressively) increased reward when an individual exceeds their targets will lead to 17% higher levels of performance.
-In not offering over-achievement rewards we miss this opportunity. [ref.
-Thomas Steenburgh]
+Studies have shown that offering a (progressively) increased reward when an individual exceeds their targets will lead to 17% higher levels of achievement.
+In not offering over-achievement rewards, we miss this opportunity.
+(Check out the work of Thomas Steenburgh)

 Example